-(a) Director of Finance The commitment of funds in respect of projects having a total gross cost of up to £500,000 in value which accord with the agreed Directorate's strategy approved by the Board. (b) Chief Executive The commitment of funds in respect of projects having a total gross cost of up to £1.0million in value which accord with the agreed Directorate's strategy approved by the Board. (c) The Board The commitment of funds in respect of projects having a gross total cost exceeding £1.0million.
+(a) Director of Finance The commitment of funds in respect of projects having a total gross cost of up to £500,000 in value which accord with the agreed Directorate's strategy approved by the Board.

+(b) Chief Executive The commitment of funds in respect of projects having a total gross cost of up to £1.0million in value which accord with the agreed Directorate's strategy approved by the gross total cost exceeding £1.0million.